 Before this offering, our net tangible book value was \$(62,938) or approximately \$(0.00) per share.
-For purposes of the dilution calculation, in order to present the maximum estimated dilution as a result of this offering, we have assumed the number of shares included in the public units offered hereby will be deemed to be \$10.00.
-After giving effect to the sale of 25,000,000 public shares included in the public units we are offering by this prospectus (assuming the over-allotment option has not been exercised), the deduction of the underwriting discount and estimated expenses of this offering, the sale of the private placement shares to the non-managing investors and the sale of private placement warrants, our pro forma net tangible book value before this offering would have been \$(0.14) per share, representing an immediate decrease in net tangible book value of \$(0.14) per share to the Sponsor and an immediate dilution of \$10.14 per share, or 101.4%, to new investors not exercising their redemption rights.
+For purposes of the dilution calculation, in order to present the maximum estimated dilution as a result of this offering, we have assumed the number of shares included in the public units offered hereby will be deemed to be 25,000,000, and the price per unit in this offering will be deemed to be \$10.00.
+After giving effect to the sale of 25,000,000 public shares included in the public units we are offering by this prospectus (assuming the overallotment option has not been exercised), the deduction of the underwriting discount and estimated expenses of this offering, the sale of the private placement shares to the non-managing investors and the sale of private placement warrants, our pro forma net tangible book value before this offering would have been \$(0.14) per share, representing an immediate decrease in net tangible book value of \$(0.14) per share to the Sponsor and an immediate dilution of \$10.14 per share, or 101.4%, to new investors not exercising their redemption rights.
 For purposes of presentation, our pro forma net tangible book value after this offering is \$250,000,000 less than it otherwise would have been because if we effect our initial business combination, the redemption rights of the public shareholders (but not our Sponsor) may result in the redemption of up to 25,000,000 shares sold in this offering (assuming the over-allotment option has not been exercised).